MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 OBJECTIVE:

- The main purpose of this work is to develop a passive radar with MATLAB using LimeSDR ( ISM spectrum, central frequency of 2.45 GHz).
+ The main purpose of this work is to develop a passive radar with MATLAB using LimeSDR ( based on ISM spectrum, central frequency of 2.45 GHz).
  SDR used: https://limemicro.com/products/boards/limesdr/